suites-dev/docs.suites.dev/docs/developer-guide/unit-tests/suites-api.md

 ## Sociable Unit Tests

 Sociable unit tests involve testing a unit of work in the context of its interactions with real implementations of its immediate dependencies.
 The `TestBed.sociable()` method is used to set up such tests.
+For this to be effective, the "real" [exposed dependencies should ideally be pure, stateless, and independently tested](../design-for-testability/code-structure-simplicity.md#pure-functions-when-possible).

 > 💡 When using `TestBed.sociable()`, there must be at least one invocation of the `.expose()` method.